Food Safety Recognition Agreements (Arrangements) with other countries

 The agreement does not override some of the requirements set by the US food safety legislation under the Food Safety Modernization Act (FSMA), such as the requirement for food labelling to adhere to US standards.

-Businesses exporting to the US will need to work with their importers in the US to show that they remain in good compliance standing with Australian authorities.
+Businesses exporting to the US will need to work with their importers in the US to show they remain in good compliance standing with Australian authorities.
 Food for export should not be subject to a consumer level recalls coordinated by Food Standards Australia New Zealand (FSANZ).

 For export commodities controlled by the department, the department has an agreement with the US FDA to inform them of any non-complying businesses.